How to Identify Africanized Honey Bees

 These killer bees adapt easily, so their nests can often be found in a variety of different places including inside vacant and occupied structures, old vehicles, trees, on the exterior of buildings, and in underground nests.

 Africanized honey bees gather pollen and nectar.

-Are Africanized Honey Bees Dangerous?
+Why Are Africanized Honey Bees a Problem?

-Yes!
+Africanized honey bees are a problem because they are dangerous.
 Although their venom is no more poisonous than other honey bees, they are considered dangerous because they attack more readily and in large numbers.
 Bee stings can result in allergic reactions in certain individuals, making the threat even greater.

 Will Innovative Pest Control Get Rid Of Honey Bees?